himanibirhade/Sample_PDF_Viewer_Application/Sample How-to Guide for PDF Viewer.md

 - **Tools for Annotations**: Icons such as highlighter, underline, and text annotation tools enable you to enhance the appearance of the document.

-- **Additional Tools**: Depending on the PDF Viewer version, you might find icons for features such as drawing and shape annotations.

 - **Settings and Preferences**: This icon resembling gears, provides access to the application settings and preferences.

 ### Navigation Pane
-The `navigation pane` is located on the left side of the interface.
+The `navigation pane` is located on the left side of the application interface.
 It serves as a convenient tool for traversing the PDF document.

 The following are the various tools available on the `navigation pane`:

 - **Thumbnail Previews**: The thumbnail previews of each page in the document are located within the `navigation pane`.
 These thumbnails provide a visual overview of the contents of the document.

 - **Quick Navigation**: This feature enables you to quickly navigate to the desired page by clicking on the thumbnail.